 The Edit Calibrate State allows a user to manually adjust the sensor and temperature slope and offset values.
-Though this function may not be suitable for many applications, the Edit Calibrate State facilitates quick and easy access to these calibration values for troubleshooting purposes and for making separate adjustments to process variable and temperature data.
+Though this function may not be suitable for many applications, the Edit Calibrate State facilitates quick and easy access to these calibration values for troubleshooting purposes and to make separate adjustments to process variable and temperature data.

-Calibrate State of Operation
+Figure 13 - Screen Flow Diagram for Edit Calibrate State of Operation